 You have probably heard of mindfulness meditation.
-Perhaps you imagine it as a practice reserved for monks in remote monasteries, or as a simple relaxation technique to decompress after a long day.
-While relaxation is one beneficial effect, reducing mindfulness to that would be like saying that sports training is only for sweating.
+Perhaps you imagine it as a practice reserved for monks in remote monasteries, or as a simple relaxation technique to unwind after a long day.
+While relaxation is one beneficial effect, reducing mindfulness to that would be like saying that sports training is only about sweating.
 In reality, it is a true exercise for your brain, a methodical training that can reshape its functioning and, consequently, improve your cognitive performance in a tangible way.

-Before diving into the brain mechanisms, it is essential to understand what mindfulness is – and what it is not.
+Before diving into the brain mechanisms, it is essential to understand what mindfulness is and what it is not.
 The idea is not to empty your mind, a task that is impossible for a healthy human brain.
 It is quite the opposite.

 Defining the indefinable: beyond the cliché

 Mindfulness, or mindfulness in English, is the ability to focus your attention on the present moment, intentionally and without judgment.
 Imagine you are sitting by a river.
-Thoughts, emotions, bodily sensations are like leaves or branches floating on the water.
+Thoughts, emotions, and bodily sensations are like leaves or branches floating on the water.
 Your job is not to stop the river, nor to jump in to catch every leaf.
 Your job is simply to sit on the bank and observe what passes by, without clinging to it.

 The brain, a muscle that trains

 Think of your attention as a muscle.
-Every time you realize your mind has wandered and you deliberately bring it back to your breath, you are doing a “repetition.”
+Every time you realize that your mind has wandered and you deliberately bring it back to your breath, you are doing a "repetition."
 At first, this muscle is weak.
 Your mind wanders every few seconds.
 This is normal and expected.
 No one expects to lift 100 kilos on their first day at the gym.

 The idea that one can change the physical structure of their brain through simple mental exercises may seem like science fiction.
 Yet, it is a well-documented phenomenon in neuroscience, known as neuroplasticity.